A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-All semivariograms shown here are generated using the scikit-gstat package from the pypi repository; all details on the methods used are provided in \cite{malicke}.
-The Mathéron semivariance estimator given in Equation~\ref{eq3} is used as empirical variogram.
-The Gaussian semivariogram model defined in Equation~\ref{eq5} was found to be the most effective model, especially when the nugget is small.
+All semivariograms were generated using the scikit-gstat 1.0 package from the pypi repository; all details on the methods used are provided in \cite{malicke}.
+The Matheron semivariance estimator given in (\ref{eq3}) is used for the empirical variogram construction.
+The Gaussian semivariogram model defined in (\ref{eq5}) was found to be the most effective model.
 The convex nature of the model at short ranges reduces the fitting uncertainty associated with the typically sparse sampling data at the shortest lags.
-The domain is binned such that $75\%$ of its diameter is partitioned into 25 equally-sized bins for the $1$-dimensional directional variograms and into 50 bins for the final isotropic variogram.
-An initial sample size of 400 is usually required (see Section~\ref{sec_paramchoice}).
-While zero nugget models work for cSAR3D, it becomes obvious that nuggets are necessary in the DASY8 case.
-In fact, it is even possible to successfully model DASY8 systems with a flat variogram representing pure noise.
+Most importantly the monotonicity of the semivariogram model ensures that the delta function is applicable.
+The domain is binned such that $75~\%$ of its diameter is partitioned into 25 equally-sized bins for the $1$-dimensional directional variograms and into 50 bins for the final isotropic variogram.
+While zero nugget models worked for cSAR3D, it became obvious that nugget-inclusion was necessary in the DASY8 case.